Tūwharetoa i te Aupōuri: Life

 Tūwharetoa was the son of Mawake-Taupō and Hahuru.
-Through his father, he descended from Te Arawa and ultimately from Ngātoro-i-rangi, who arrived in New Zealand on the Arawa canoe, and the atua, Rongomai-nui.
+Through his father, he descended ultimately from Ngātoro-i-rangi, who arrived in New Zealand on the Arawa canoe, Toroa, captain of the Mātaatua canoe, and the atua, Rongomai-nui.
 Through his mother, he was descended from Hapuonone, a tribe that had been settled at Ōhiwa before the arrival of Arawa, and from Mataatua.
 This ancestry gave him great mana and a strong claim to the land.
 On account of this, he was married to a Puhi of Nga Maihi; Uira whom he had 3 sons and 2 daughters.
 From this marriage were born the Tohunga children of Tuwharetoa.
 The Tribal elders also married him to Paekitawhiti who was also of very high rank.
 From this marriage were born the Ariki lines of Ngāti Tūwharetoa.
 At the birth of their son, Rongomai-te-ngangana, Tūwharetoa took the baby up Otukoiro to announce the birth of the future ariki.

 After this, Mawake-Taupō told Tūwharetoa to go out with a band to visit the surrounding tribes and lands.
 At the Mōtū River, he visited the village of Rongomai-ururangi, then paramount chief of Ngāitai.
 Rongomai-ururangi's daughter led a poi dance to welcome the band, which responded with a haka.
 Tūwharetoa and Hinemotu fell in love and she ran off with him.
 They married at Mawake-Taupō's pā at Kawerau and settled at Waitahanui, where they had nine children.

 John Te Herekiekie Grace reports that Tūwharetoa was a remarkable warrior, a wise advisor, and a master wood carver.
 With the help of his great grandson Tūtewero son of Maruka, Tūwharetoa established control of a region encompassing Ōtamarākau, the Awa-o-te-atua (Tarawera River), and Kawerau.